microsoft/aerial_wildlife_detection/readme.md

-# AIde - Assisted Interface that does everything
+# AIde &ndash; Assisted Interface that does everything

 AIde is a modular Web framework for labeling image datasets with AI assistance and active learning support.
 AIde is configurable for a variety of tasks, but is particularly intended for acclerating aerial wildlife surveys.